PierreMarza/pierremarza.github.io/_teaching/1_teaching_tp2.markdown

 In the original [paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) introducing DQN to play Atari Games, authors chose to use the **RMSProp** optimizer.
 You should start by trying the same as well.

 ### Acting in the environment
 Our agent must take actions in the environment.
-As a common practice, we will adopt the $\epsilon$-greedy approach, where we select a random action with probability $\epsilon$, and otherwise the action $a$ with highest Q-value when being in state $s$ according to our DQN.
+As a common practice, we will adopt the $\epsilon$-greedy approach, where we select a random action with probability $\epsilon$, and otherwise the action $a$ with highest Q-value when being in state $s_t$ according to our DQN.

 Implement the following function to take actions,
 ```python